 When to Travel

 Abidjan is a big city, so discovering the place as you walk would be a bad idea.
 In addition, the city is not safe for cyclers either.
 Thus, the only option remaining would be public transport that includes taxis, buses, and boats.
-Moreover, you could also hire a motorcycle for your own sweet ride.
+Moreover, you could also hire a motorcycle.

-Taxis: There are two types of taxis in Abidjan: the orange colored and the varied colored.
-The orange colored taxis are ideal if you want travel singly, but these are quite expensive.
-In fact, the drivers need some bit of advised bargaining to lower down the rates.
-Get deep into the neighborhoods and you will discover various color taxis depending upon the area they operate.
-These are less expensive but you have to share them and the distance traveled is limited to the neighborhood.
+Taxis: There are two types of taxis in Abidjan: orange-coloured and varied-coloured.
+The orange-coloured taxis are ideal if you want to travel singly, but these are pretty expensive.
+You will discover various colour taxis depending upon the area they operate.
+These are less expensive, but you have to share them, and the distance travelled is limited to the neighbourhood.

-Metered taxis are ‘supposed’ to exist but do not, thus leaving the deal to the driver and bargainier.
+Metered taxis are supposed to exist, but they do not, thus leaving the deal to the driver and bargainer.

-Buses: Buses is another cheap option of public transport though you will more often find them over-crowded.
-Besides, pickpockets have their own thing going on in such busy areas, so it better to remain alert, safe and secure.
+Buses: Buses are another cheap option of public transport though you will more often find them over-crowded.
+Besides, pickpockets have their own thing in busy areas, so it is better to remain alert, safe, and secure.